HB287 "Generally Revise Trap-Checking Requirements" DIED

-Montana House Fish & Wildlife Committee voted 12:6 against HB287!
+Regardless, the Montana House Fish & Wildlife Committee voted 12:6 against HB287 on 2/19/19 and the bill was tabled!

 Although our supporters are bipartisan, All Republicans on the committee and 2 Democrats voted against the bill.
 See below how they voted.
 Remember them.

-Now aside from two limited exceptions, trapped animals, indiscriminately, will legally be left to suffer in Montana until it is convenient someday for the trapper to return.
+Now, aside from the two limited exceptions, trapped animals, indiscriminately, will legally continue to be left to suffer in Montana until it is convenient someday for the trapper to return.

 The House Fish and Wildlife Committee members and their vote: